nichy-consortium/nichy/docs/resources/how_to_guides/Neurobagel_data_annotation.md

   If a search does not return results, try alternative terms or synonyms.
 You can also browse the [full NICHY variable list](https://docs.google.com/spreadsheets/d/1ubx4VcJ8pq8DuKaEKq4oYcD3IZ0A9W9TB_aDn3oyLqE/edit?gid=0#gid=0) to get an overview of all available terms before annotating.
 - If no variable fits your column, please use the *description* field to provide us with more context to understand this column

+!!! warning "Note: value annotation for diagnosis"
+    In the column annotation stage, please select **the standard Neurobagel diagnosis column**.
+When you move on to the value annotation stage, however, you may notice that narcolepsy and other disorders of hypersomnolence are not yet available in the list of disorders.
+We are working with the Neurobagel team to have these added.
+For now, please annotate the column as diagnosis but leave the individual levels empty (you may select "healthy control" for controls if those are present).
+At the end of the process the tool will warn you that some columns have incomplete value annotations.
+You can safely ignore this message and select "Let me download, I know what I'm doing!".

 <br>

 #### Value annotation